Is Your New Tattoo Infected?

 - Before doing anything, wash your hands thoroughly with soap and warm water and dry on a clean towel or air dry.

-- Rinse your tattoo with a gentle salt water solution.
-Dissolve approximately 1 - 2 tablespoons of salt in about a liter of warm, sterile water (that you have boiled and cooled) and gently rinse your tattoo.
+- Rinse with a gentle saline or salt water solution.
+Dissolve approximately 1 - 2 tablespoons of salt in about a liter of warm, sterile water (that you have boiled and cooled) and gently rinse.

 - Do not scrub at the scabs, but gently wash away foreign particles and extra fluids.
-Forcing scabs off will almost certainly damage your tattoo.
+Forcing scabs off will almost certainly damage your art.

 - Very sparingly, pat dry using a cloth without fluff particles or let it air dry.